nmapara/PyBer_Analysis/README.md

 ![Graph](/Resources/Table.PNG)

 Total Rides:  The Rural rides were much lower than the Urban rides.
 Therefore, there were many more people riding in the Urban centers.
-And the Suburban rides were about about 5 times higher than the rural rides, but still about 2.5 times lower than the Urban centers.
+And the Suburban rides were about 5 times higher than the rural rides, but still about 2.5 times lower than the Urban centers.
 This is what we would expect given the higher population in the Urban centers.
 We could validate the ratio of rides if we had more specific population date for each city and city type.